tuobangli/author_ber6/README.md

-go to the KSMB on June 30
+waiting for further confirmation to decide whether go to Korea